Live in Berlin (Sting album)

 Sting ...
 Live in Berlin is a live album and concert film by Sting and the Royal Philharmonic Concert Orchestra.
-It was recorded and filmed on 21 September 2010 at the O2 World in Berlin.
+It was recorded and filmed on 21 September 2010 at the O2 World (as it had been known at the time) in Berlin.
 The concert features live versions of Sting's songs from The Police as well as his solo song catalogue.
 The length of the full concert is around 135 minutes, but to get all the songs both the DVD and CD have to be purchased.

 Track listing

 DVD

 All songs written by Sting except where noted.